What Is Sustainable Forestry and Management?

 Responsible forestry provides cleaner air, cleaner water and diverse habitats for wildlife.

-Foresters work with nature, modifying, refining, enhancing and shaping the species composition and forest-stand structure already present, with an eye toward an improved future state.
+Foresters work with nature, modifying, refining, enhancing and shaping the species composition and forest-stand structure that’s already present to achieve an improved future state.
 Young forests are created through active management and harvesting activities.
 These young forests are changing rapidly as they grow and mature.

 Uneven-aged forests don’t just help mitigate climate change by capturing and storing different amounts of carbon at different speeds.
-They also offer habitats to a variety of wildlife species.
+They also offer sustainable wildlife habitats to a variety of species.

 Young forests are habitats for songbirds like warblers as well as small reptiles